newjersey/navigator.business.nj.gov/web/display-content/onboarding/business-name.md

 ## Business Name

 What do you want to name your business?
-You can change this name again later.
+We are not reserving your business name yet, you can change this name again later.